 The juxtaposition of closed and open spaces is one of the links that make Sangath a traditional building, which receives its power and beauty of local materials, the local workforce skilled and unskilled and local values of architecture.
 Another result of the reintroduction of traditional values is the outdoor amphitheater used for conferences and other meetings.

 One even hears soft classical music melodies from an invisible speaker as one walks through the garden.

 Doshi’s work always offers countless spaces to just ‘be’.
 He invites you to experience the pause points and ambiguous spaces within his designs.
 In Sangath seats line the perimeter walls and the inviting lawn, shaded by lush foliage from trees above, is dotted with fountains and sculptures creating limitless places to be seen or unseen, with a series of platforms encouraging people to sit and chat or just relax and be still.
-His idea to house the studio spaces partly below ground allowed for the creation of an informal amphitheatre with steps rising onto the building’s roof.
+His idea to house the studio spaces partly below ground allowed for the creation of an informal amphitheater with steps rising into the building’s roof.

 The sunken interior spaces are insulated by clay within the structure.
-Heat from the sun is reduced by grassy mounds and the white reflective china mosaic that covers each vault.
+The heat from the sun is reduced by grassy mounds and the white reflective china mosaic that covers each vault.
 Doshi used this traditional technique not only to reduce the heat inside the building but also as an important element of the methodology in the use of waste material.
-Air cooling is not achieved by mechanical technology, which in turn is expensive, but by strengthening traditional cooling devices, improved screens cold water through which air is sucked and returned to the interior spaces, using stack effect method.
+Air cooling is not achieved by mechanical technology, which in turn is expensive, but by strengthening traditional cooling devices, improved screens cold water through which air is sucked and returned to the interior spaces, using the stack effect method.